Yagma: History

 The Yagmas appear to be of Toquz Oghuz origin or are closely associated with them.
 According to Hudud al-'alam "their king is from the family of the Toquz-Oghuz kings."

-According to the Persian work Mujmal al-Tawarikh wa-'l-Qisas, the Yağma "padšâh" bore the title of Bogra Khan.
+According to the Persian work Mujmal al-Tawarikh wa-'l-Qisas, the Yağma "king" (called padšâh" in that source,meaning king,an obvious persian attempt to translate the Turkic title 'Khan') bore the title of Bogra Khan (Bughra/Bogra means Male Camel, it was common for Turks to use animal names as titles such as Toghan Khan, Arslan Khan, Bughra Khan, Böri Khan etc.).
 The Yagma title of Bogra Khan allowed V.Bartold to suggest that Karakhanid Il-khans were from the Yagma tribe.

 Mahmud al-Kashgari mentioned the Yagma and Tukhsi tribes, with a clan of Chigils, along the Ili River.
 In the tenth century the Yagma tribe lived in the Kashgar area and further northwest.
 Al Gardezi, who used sources composed in the eighth century, wrote that the Yagma united numerous tribes between the Uyghurs and Karluks in the larger part of the eastern Tian Shan, including Kashgar City and District.
 Gardezi called the Yagma a "rich people with large herds of horses" in a country of "one month of travel".
 The Yagma constantly clashed with the Karluks and the Kimaks, and were a dependent of the Western Turkic Kagans until their demise.